 The Company offers a stock option plan for its officers, directors, employees and consultants.
 The fair value of stock options for each vesting period is determined using the Black-Scholes option pricing model and is recorded over the vesting period as an increase to stock-based compensation and contributed surplus.
 A forfeiture rate is estimated on the grant date and is adjusted to reflect the actual number of options that vest.
 Upon the exercise of stock options, the proceeds received by the Company and the related contributed surplus are recorded as an increase to share capital.
-In the event that vested stock options expire, previously recognized share-based compensation associated with the unvested portion of the stock options forfeited is reversed.
+In the event that vested stock options expire, previously recognized share-based compensation is not reversed.
+In the event that stock options are forfeited, previously recognized share-based compensation associated with the unvested portion of the stock options forfeited is reversed.